MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 1. Sign in to [Developer portal for Teams](https://dev.teams.microsoft.com) using the corresponding account.
 2. Import your app package in zip by selecting `App -> Import app -> Replace`.
 3. Select the target app in app list.
-4. Publish your app by selecting `Publish -> Publish to your org`
+4. Publish your app by selecting `Publish -> Publish to your org`.

 ### See also